British Wildlife of the Week

 A true cold-climate specialist, the ptarmigan is unquestionably Britain’s toughest bird.
 Unlike most other mountain birds, which head down to lower altitudes for the autumn and winter, ptarmigan spend their entire lives in this inhospitable environment, buffeted by the howling winds.
 Even when blizzards scour the summits, these hardy grouse stay put.

 This is because the ptarmigan is fully kitted out for winter survival.
 Firstly, it has a double-coat of feathers.
 The inner coat traps the heat while the outer coat of longer feathers keeps out the wind and snow.
 The ptarmigan also has feathers everywhere – on its legs, the soles of its feet, even on its eyelids.
 All of this protection results in virtually zero heat loss.
-In winter, it survives by feeding on berries and plant shoots, and it is able to withstand the unforgiving weather by digging holes in the snow using its feet and hunkering down until the storms are over.
+In winter, it is able to withstand the unforgiving weather by digging holes in the snow using its feet and hunkering down until the storms are over.

 A plump, tasty grouse like the ptarmigan is on the menu of a lot of predators.
 To make matters worse, it is a ground-dwelling bird – and a very exposed one at that.
 In the wide, flat, treeless Arctic tundra, there is virtually nothing to hide behind.
 At least in the Cairngorms, there are rocks and boulders to provide cover.
 Even so, the ptarmigan relies heavily on camouflage to avoid being seen, blending in with the surrounding landscape.
 The problem with this is that the habitat changes drastically throughout the year.
 During the winter, mountainous regions and the tundra are both covered in thick snow, but in the summer months, the snow has melted, revealing low-lying vegetation and lichen-covered boulders.